 Unless notified that you have been exempted, postponed or disqualified, all jurors are to report on the “SERVICE BEGINS ON” date indicated on the “Juror Badge” portion of your Summons.

-Trial Jurors - The schedule for Trial Jurors is set up weekly as the month-long term progresses.
-Trial jurors can go online or use an automated call-in system to learn whether you are required to report for jury service.
+Trial Jurors - Trial jurors can go online (use of a laptop or desktop is suggested) or use an automated call-in system to learn whether you are required to report for jury service.
 You will need to refer to your reporting number from the "Juror Badge" portion of your summons to determine whether you are required to report.

 Grand Jurors - Will receive a summons through the mail each time an additional reporting date is scheduled.

-Bring Your ‘Juror Badge’ With You to Court
+Bring Your ‘Juror Badge’ and Photo ID With You to Court

 Your SUMMONS AND JUROR QUALIFICATION FORM includes a block entitled “JUROR BADGE.”
-Please bring the Juror Badge with you each time you report for service.
-This will allow us to complete roll call more quickly, helping us get court started on time.
-As with most everything else in life, each juror has a number.
-This is the “REPORTING NUMBER” shown on your JUROR BADGE, and will be referred to throughout your term of service for scheduling, selection for trials, and other purposes.
+Please bring the Juror Badge and your photo ID with you when you report for service.
+This will allow us to take attendance and complete roll call more efficiently.

 Proper Dress for Jury Service